Tipoff: Where the top transfers in college basketball have landed - WTOP News

 Here’s a look at some of the other most notable transfers in college basketball this season.
 Their former schools are in parentheses.

 The 7-footer arrives at No. 17 Indiana after playing four seasons at Arizona.
-Ballou earned first-team all-Pac-12 honors each of the last two seasons.
+Ballo earned first-team all-Pac-12 honors each of the last two seasons.
 He averaged 12.9 points and 10.1 rebounds last season after collecting 14.2 points and 8.6 rebounds per game in 2022-23.
-Ballou has averaged 1.3 blocks per game each of the last two seasons.
+Ballo has averaged 1.3 blocks per game each of the last two seasons.

 Tucker DeVries, G/F, West Virginia (Drake)

-Note: This story has been corrected to fix the spelling of Oumar Ballo’s last name.